This post may contain affiliate links, for which we earn a small commission at no additional expense to you. Click here

 Luna Park reminds me of Coney Island in New York, even though I haven’t been there.
 Luna Park originally opened in 1912 and is one of those Melbourne icons, especially the “Mr. Moon face” entrance.
 The park is a blend of old and new and you don’t have to buy a ticket to wander through and enjoy the old world carnival atmosphere.
 The highlight of Luna Park is the Scenice Railway roller coaster which winds its way around the perimeter of the park.
 The ride dates back to 1912 and is a wobbly, clanking wooden roller coaster controlled by a brake operator in the middle of the train.
 There are rides for kids of all ages and many of the rides allow a parent to ride for free.
 You now need a ticket for entry into the park, even if you do not want to ride the rides.
 Unlimited rides: 13+ $51.50, 4-12 y/o $41.50, 1-3 y/o $18.
 Entry only $15 (ages 4+).
 Single ride tickets: 13+ $11.50, 4-12 y/o $10.50, 0-3 y/o $5.
 Try to buy discounted tickets online.

 The cake shops along Acland Street are sure to get the attention of your kids.
 This pedestrian street is a lively restaurant and bar strip, but it is the cake shops that will attract your kids.

 St Kilda Beach

-St Kilda beach is a great beach for kids because there is always something happening.
+St Kilda beach is one of the best beaches in Melbourne for kids because there is always something happening.
 The shallow sandy water is great for little ones and the kite boarding action will keep the older ones entertained for hours.
 My kids love to spot the various ships coming and going and are always happy to build a few sandcastles.
 FREE

 St Kilda Adventure Playground